christian-brindley/journey-testing/README.md

 ### Import the Postman collection and environment

-Start up Postman and import the collection and environment from the [collection folder](/collection).
+Start up Postman and import the collection and environment from the [postman folder](/postman).

 The collection uses the [mailslurp service](mailslurp.com) to receive MFA emails over REST, but may be adapted to use any REST compliant email platform.